 - Introduce the student to staff and inform them of each staff member's responsibilities. - Ask the student to write down questions so they may ask them all at once rather than asking as they go.
 Set aside a time each day or once a week to discuss the student's questions. - Once you are comfortable with the student's history and physical examination and skills, utilize the student to perform these tasks and skills.
 For example, patient education (i.e. use of an inhaler, wound care management, etc.). - Rather than reviewing all aspects of each patient encounter, choose smaller segments.
-For instance, the first patient seen by the student facus on history the first patient seen by the student, focus on history.
+For instance, the first patient seen by the student, focus on history.
 The second patient, focus on physical exam and follow-up.
 The third focus on treatment plan, and the fourth discuss diagnostic work-up.